 How to Jump Start a Car

-You’re walking out to your car when you remember—you left your lights on.
-After scrambling to test the ignition and getting no response, you probably feel your stomach drop as you realize that you’re stranded, and it’s quickly growing dark.
-Perhaps you have jumper cables in the trunk, where you stashed them for a time like now, and maybe you’ve even found a Good Samaritan who has volunteered their car’s battery to help out.
-Good for you for being prepared, but do you know the steps to safely get your car started again?
-If not, there’s no reason to worry.
-Here’s how you can jump start your car, and get back on the road again.
+You’re walking out to your car after a long shopping trip or day at the office when you suddenly realize you left your lights on.
+After scrambling to test the ignition with no response, you feel your stomach drop.
+You realize that you’re stranded, and it’s quickly growing dark.
+Hopefully you have jumper cables in your trunk, where you stashed them away for an emergency such as this, and maybe you’ve even found a Good Samaritan who has volunteered their car’s battery to help.

 Find the Source of the Problem